Skip to content

 • For HDMI-CSI bridge, no. There is not enough bandwidth in the CSI bus for that much data.
 1080p50 will max out the bandwidth.

-• For the USB capture devices: technically yes, they will downsample to something smaller to meet the USB 2.0 bandwidth limitations, so the source may be 4k, but the stream will not.
+• For the USB capture devices: technically yes, they will down sample to something smaller to meet the USB 2.0 bandwidth limitations, so the source may be 4k, but the stream will not.

 • The 4K real-time video will not fit through the network anyway.